azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

       ![The Create topic blade fields display the previously mentioned settings.
 In addition, the following fields are highlighted: Name, which is set to awhotel, Message time to live in Days, which is set to 1, and the Enable partitioning check box.](media/image36.png "Create topic blade")

 9. Select **Create**.

 10. Create a subscription to the topic you just created.
 The web application will use the subscription to retrieve messages and send them messages to the browser client.
 Enter these configurations:

     ![The screenshot shows the Subscription button highlighted.](media/2020-06-30-20-09-57.png "Create the topic subscription.")

-    - Enter `ChatMessageSub` has the name.
+    - Enter `ChatMessageSub` as the name.
     - Max delivery count: 10
-    - Auto-delete after idle: 1 day
+    - Auto-delete after idle: 1 day.
-    - Message time to live and dead-lettering: 1 day
+    - Message time to live and dead-lettering: 1 day.

     Select the **Create** button.